yukung/blog/README.md

-Ghost on Cloud Foundry
+blog
 ======================

-This repository installs an open source blogging engine [Ghost](http://ghost.org), on Cloud Foundry.
+This repository is a personal blog management project that uses the open source blog engine Ghost.